 The Alaba family is cosmopolitan with a capital C. Dad George is a Nigerian prince and arrived in Vienna to study Economics before becoming the first black guard soldier in the Austrian army — he is now a musician and DJ.
 David's mother, Gina, is a nurse, but was named Miss Philippines, the country of her birth, in the 1980s.
 Born in the Austrian capital on 24 June, 1992, David often has the Filipino flag stitched onto his boots while he waved the Nigerian one on the pitch at Wembley after Bayern's 2012/13 UEFA Champions League final win.

 "He played in the yard or on the playground with other children every day," George Alaba explained when asked about David's first steps in football.
 "Other parents saw him and were amazed at how he played."
 That talent was first put to the service of local club Aspern before his father guided him towards Austria Vienna aged 10.
 By April 2008, at the age of 15, he was named on the first-team subs' bench.
 A handful of weeks later, he was off to Bayern.

-Watch: Check out Alaba's top five Bundesliga free-kicks - there are some stunners in there!
+Watch: Check out Alaba's top three Bundesliga free-kicks!

 3) Third time lucky

 "I always hated Bayern," admitted Alaba, who had twice turned down the Bundesliga record champions before eventually agreeing to move to Germany.
 "They had the best training kit and always came to youth tournaments in the nicest bus, and left celebrating."
 He had been spotted at a youth tournament in Manchester by Bayern scout Werner Kern.
 "David is an exceptional talent with an excellent attitude, said Kern.
 "We think he can go very far."
 He wasn't wrong, was he?